bbc/simorgh/src/integration/README.md

 User tests are the most important tests we write because this is who we build software for.
 We should also consider a11y tests in our user tests.

 We can make use of DOM Testing Library to write better user tests.
 The main utilities it provides involve querying the DOM in a way that's similar to how the user finds elements on the page e.g. `getByText('This is the headline text')`.
 This is preferred over something like `document.querySelector('.headline')`.
 This also makes our user tests more maintainable in the long run as refactors to our components, for example a class name change, don't break our tests and slow us down.
-When testing something like SEO, something that you cannot see or interact with, then `document.querySelector` is the preferred method of querying the DOM.
+When testing something like SEO, something that you cannot see or interact with, then `document.querySelector` is the go to method for querying the DOM.

 All page types have some common UI and functionality.
 Tests for the common stuff are located in `src/app/integration/pages/common`: